 The Charing Cross Theatre retains its quaint Victorian charm and architecture with the original Victorian bar at the back of the auditorium featuring the original Victorian glass paneling.
 Hosting a fine cocktail of plays, musicals, late night cabarets, and comedy shows, the Charing Cross Theatre is a venue which barely slows down!
 Some prominent past performances include Harold and Maude, The Braille Legacy, Death Takes a Holiday, The Woman in White, Ghetto Klown, Vieux Carre, Dear World, In The Bar Of a Tokyo Hotel, 6 Actors in Search of a Director, Amour, Queen of the Mist, and countless others.

-Presently, the theatre is hosting the fabulous musical, Soho Cinders.
+Presently, the theatre is hosting the fabulous musical, Vanya and Sonia and Masha and Spike .
 If you're planning on watching the show, our Charing Cross Theatre seating plan guide will come in handy!
 From the best seats in the house to nearby restaurants, read on to know everything there's to the Charing Cross Theatre.

 Address: The Arches, Villiers St, Charing Cross, London WC2N 6NL, UK

 Stalls : 256

 Check out the Charing Cross Theatre Seating Plan here.